Joe-Hu-Chat/C-basics/02_bash_script.md

 unset username          # delete variable
 ```

-Using `unset` to revert the declaration of a variable.
+Using `unset` to revert the declaration of a variable, or simply speaking, delete it.

 We can also declare a variable **local to a single function** using the local keyword.
 Doing so causes the variable to disappear when the function exits.
 ```bash